Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/scripts/shared-as3-companionapp-BSScrollingListInterface.md

-# BSScrollingListInterface Documentation
+# BSScrollingListInterface

-## Overview
 The `BSScrollingListInterface` class is a part of the **Shared.AS3.COMPANIONAPP** package.

 It provides constants for linkage IDs used by the scrolling list interface and a method to map these linkage IDs to their corresponding properties for the mobile scrolling list.

 ## Constants
 The class defines several constants for linkage IDs.
 These are identifiers for list entries and their corresponding renderers within the mobile application.